-A mutual exchange enables you to swap your home with another tenant living in a housing association or council owned property and is a great way of finding a more suitable home either locally or in another part of the country.
+Mutual exchange enables you to swap your home with another resident living in a housing association or council owned property.

 What is Homeswapper?